 Supporting Information

-S Methods
+S1 Methods

 Motor functions

 The ALSFRS-R is a validated, questionnaire-based scale that measures physical function in patients with ALS.
 All items on the ALSFRS-R are also generally applicable to patients with SBMA [1].
 The SBMAFRS is another validated functional rating scale which has been utilized to assess the functional status of patients with SBMA [2–4].
 The QMG score is an objective measurement used to detect the fatigue of endurance muscle power [5].
 We used a part of the QMG score that measures the muscle endurance of outstretched extremities and the lifted head as the mQMG; the best possible score is 0 and the worst possible score is 15.
 Grip power was measured using an electronic hand dynamometer (TTM digital dynamometer 110kgYD; Tsutsumi Seisakujyo, Kamagaya, Japan).
 For measurement, the subjects were instructed to keep their elbows at an angle of 90°, their forearms at a neutral rotation, and their wrists not flexed or pronated.
 We recorded the maximal power of the dominant hand.
 Tongue pressure was evaluated using a digital tongue pressure measurement device (JMS Co., Ltd., Hiroshima, Japan).
 We asked the participants to compress the balloon of a disposable intraoral pressure probe upward onto their palates for 7 s using the maximum voluntary effort of the tongue.
 We recorded tongue pressure (kPa) 3 times at 1 min intervals, and adopted the maximum pressure recorded as the maximal tongue pressure for each time.
 We used maximal tongue pressure for our analyses [6].
 We assessed all measures of motor function, except for the mQMG, in the healthy controls.